 Supported by an educational grant form Sanofi Genzyme and Regeneron Pharmaceuticals.

-Dermatologists, allergists, primary care physicians, physician assistants, nurse practitioners, nurses, and pharmacists who treat patients with atopic dermatitis.
+Dermatologists, allergists, primary care physicians, physician assistants, nurse practitioners, nurses, and pharmacists.

 CME Credit (Physicians):